Seravo/docs/_posts/2019-03-22-wordpress-network.md

 ## Installation

-Setting up a Network requries special settings in the `wp-config.php` file, potentially the installation of a domain mapper (Seravo prefers [Mercator](https://github.com/humanmade/Mercator) at the moment).
+Setting up a Network requires special settings in the `wp-config.php` file, potentially the installation of a domain mapper (Seravo prefers [Mercator](https://github.com/humanmade/Mercator) at the moment).
 In addition the web server needs to have some custom routing (at Seravo we put a `nginx/network.conf` file).
-In a subdomain installation also preparations regarding HTTPS certificates are needeed.
+In a subdomain installation also preparations regarding HTTPS certificates are needed.
 Seravo's customers don't need to worry about these as Seravo takes care of them and it is included in the price of the service anyway.

 ## Local development with Vagrant and WordPress Network